Physical Spirituality

 We need to beware of loading words such as 'nature' or 'natural' with a necessary spiritual correctness or absolute wholesomeness.
 Events may arise without human intrusion which are neither spiritually correct nor humanly wholesome.
 There are times when it is spiritually appropriate or in our human interest to prevent a 'natural' outcome, or even create a synthetic one.

-That said, we always need to be considerate of the extreme mildness of the Cosmic Deity's apprehensive influences when imposing our own intentions on nature, for impositions on our part that do not harmonize with the Deity's influence are also spiritually counterproductive.
+That said, we always need to be considerate of the extreme mildness of the Cosmic Deity's apprehensive effects when imposing our own intentions on nature, for impositions on our part that do not harmonize with the Deity's apprehension are also spiritually counterproductive.

 The Physical Basis of Cosmic Integration